 Birth of the YMCA

-The 1, Scotland ( 1824)2 and (Basle)3.
+The London YMCA is the first organisation carrying the name "Young Men's Christian Association".
+However, it is not the oldest of those organisations that founded the World's Alliance of YMCAs (or "World's Alliance…", as it was called until 1955).
+There are older associations in Germany (Bremen 1834)1, Scotland (Glasgow 1824)2 and Switzerland (Basle)3.
 These associations were founded with a different name and only later changed their names to YMCAs.
-YMCA is the first organisation carrying the name "Young Men's Christian Association".
-However, it is not the oldest of those organisations that founded the World's Alliance of YMCAs (or "World's Alliance…", as it was called until 1955).
-There are older associations in ( 1834)

-In 15 and a German Jünglingsverein (1850) in .
+In North America the oldest YMCAs are Cincinnati (1848)15 and a German Jünglingsverein (1850) in New York.
 However, they did not play any significant role in the diffusion of the YMCA on the American continent.
-The diffusion of the YMCA began in and , when some young men inspired by the London YMCA during their visit to the Great Exhibition in London in 1851, founded those associations in the same year.16 In 1854, 19 associations formed the North American Confederation of YMCAs17 and a year later, in 1855, there were altogether 54 YMCAs with 14,000 members in the USA and .18 The North American YMCAs formed more than half of the global membership. the oldest YMCAs are (1848)
+The diffusion of the YMCA began in Boston and Montreal, when some young men inspired by the London YMCA during their visit to the Great Exhibition in London in 1851, founded those associations in the same year.16 In 1854, 19 associations formed the North American Confederation of YMCAs17 and a year later, in 1855, there were altogether 54 YMCAs with 14,000 members in the USA and Canada.18 The North American YMCAs formed more than half of the global membership.

 The YMCA leaders were in correspondence and decided to come together when the Evangelical Alliance planned to have its conference during the Paris World Exhibition in 1855.
 At that meeting they founded the World Alliance of YMCAs and accepted a statement that was a manifestation of their faith that defined the identity, the ideology and the mission of the movement.
 It is known as the Paris Basis,19 which is among the most influential organisational documents in the 19th century.
 The full text of the Paris Basis, accepted in the First World’s Conference of the YMCA, contains three parts: the Preamble, the Fundamental Principle (in italics) and the Second Fundamental Principle: